baendlorel/archiver/README.md

 ### vault-item-sep

-Will change the separator between vault name and item name in the `list` or other commands.
+Changes the separator between the vault name and item name in the `list` and other commands.
 Default value is `:`.
 You can change it to any character you like.

 ```bash
 arv config vault-item-sep <character>